ajitnoogler/Devops-Ajits-Learning/Connectivity Tshoot.md

 | **10.
 DNS Resolution**                   | If accessing via LB hostname, verify DNS resolves to LB's **IP address**.                          | `nslookup <hostname>`                     |
 | **11.
 Cross-VCN or DRG Flow**            | If LB and backend are in different VCNs or regions, verify DRG/Peering path.                       | VCN > DRG Attachments & Routes            |

+#### 📌 Example Scenario:

+A user on-prem accesses https://app.company.com (OCI Public LB DNS).
+The LB forwards to a backend instance on port 8080.
+You should:

+   - Ensure LB listener is on port 443

+   - Backend set uses port 8080

+   - NSGs allow LB to backend traffic

+   - Backend instance is healthy

+   -  SSL is properly configured